 - Your thermostat occasionally disconnects from Wi-Fi.

-- Your system abruptly turns on or off, or won’t shut off.
+- Your system abruptly turns on or off, or won’t turn off.

-- Your system is creating strange noises, including chattering, stuttering, clicking or thumping.
+- Your system is producing weird noises, like chattering, stuttering, clicking or thumping.

 - Heating or cooling is short cycling, or constantly turning on and off in a short period of time.